-The Board of Directors is not aware of any matter to come before the Annual Meeting other than those mentioned in the accompanying Notice.
+The Board of Directors is not aware of any matter to come before the Annual Meeting other than the election of Directors and those other matters mentioned in the accompanying Notice.
 However, if other matters shall properly come before the Annual Meeting, it is the intention of the persons named in the accompanying Proxy to vote in accordance with their best judgment on such matters.